On spontaneous photon emission in collapse models: Computation with a noise confined in space

-So this term is not suppressed for $\ell \ll L$, provided that we take: $L \gg r_C$ and $L \gg \ell \gg \Delta^{-1}$.
-All these conditions are consistent with typical experimental situations.
+As we see, if we take the limit $\ell \rightarrow \infty$, the integral here above gives a linear increase in time, and therefore contributes to the total rate, giving rise to the factor of 2 problem.
+On the other hand, if we keep $\ell$ finite, we compute the rate (which corresponds to differentiating in time) and we take the large time limit, such a term decays exponentially and does not contribute to the asymptotic rate.
+All the conditions here above are consistent with typical experimental situations.
 In this regime, the extra term found in [3] is negligible, and the Golden Rule formula used as the basis for the calculations of [1], [2] gives the entire answer.

-In terms of continuum state normalization, the point $g=0$ that gave the extra contribution from the first line of Eq. \eqref{eq:hdfgzds} is a set of measure zero, and so this point does not give a contribution to $\partial T/\partial t$ in the large $t$ limit.
-Since the dependence on $l$ has dropped out, the final answer is independent of the assumed spatial cutoff on the noise.
-So once the box size $L \to \infty$, we can then take the limit $l \to \infty$ and eliminate the noise spatial cutoff $l$.
 We pose the question: If the calculation is repeated without a spatial cutoff on the noise, but with the initial and final electron wave functions taking the interaction with the noise into account (in analogy with the distorted wave Born approximation), will the extra term found in [3] then be suppressed?